Pepa (instrument)

 The pepa is a hornpipe musical instrument that is used in traditional music in Assam, India.
 In Boro language, it is known as Phenpha.
 It is usually made with the horn of a buffalo.

 Significance

+Buffalo horn trumpet of Mishmi people.

 "Pepa" is a hornpipe which has been used during Bihu celebrations since ancient times.
-Instruments similar to Pepa are also found among other Bodo-Kachari groups like Garo, Tripuri, Dimasa, etc. The Tibetans, Khmers (Austroasiatic) and ancient Chinese also used similar instruments named Rwa-dun and Sneng for religious rituals.
-Later, it was used as a musical instrument for festive occasions like Bihu.
+Instruments similar to Pepa are found among groups like Garo, Tripuri, Dimasa, Mishmi, Mising, Karbi, etc. The Tibetans (Rwa-dun), Sino-tibetan Yi people also use a Pepa-like trumpet made of buffalo horn.
+Khmers (Austroasiatic) also use a similar horn instrument named Sneng for religious rituals, although Sneng is blown in the center, not at the end, unlike the rest of the instruments.
 An improved version of Pepa was also developed in the Chutia kingdom which was known as Kaali (made of copper) as mentioned in Deodhai Buranji (where Ahom king Suhungmung brought in Kaali instruments from Sadiya to Sibsagar).